Find articles in academic journals, popular magazines, and newspapers. Find and connect to specialized research tools.

 For more precise in-depth searching, try using Advanced Search.

 The Sherrod Library Graduate Student Scholarship for Excellence in Research recognizes graduate students who demonstrate research acumen and a successful, strategic search strategy in utilizing library resources to conduct research during graduate coursework.
 A $500 scholarship will be granted to the recipient of this award given once annually during the Spring semester.

 All graduate coursework prior to capstone, thesis or dissertation is eligible.
 Chapters or sections of capstone, thesis, or dissertation will not be considered.

 A graduate student may ask faculty to nominate their research paper for this scholarship.
 Alternatively, faculty may begin the nomination process yourself by nominating a student’s paper for this award.
 Sherrod Library honors and respects the communication process between instructors and students and will not act as an intermediary for this application in any way.
 Incomplete applications will not be considered.
-Papers submitted from Fall through the Summer semester will be eligible for the scholarship given the next Fall semester.
-For example, papers submitted from Fall 2018 through Summer 2019 will be eligible for the scholarship given in Fall 2019.
+Papers submitted from Summer through Fall semesters will be eligible for the scholarship given the next Spring semester.
+For example, papers submitted from Spring 2019 through Fall 2019 will be eligible for the scholarship given in Spring 2020.
 Nominations for this scholarship are accepted on a rolling basis.

 Application for this scholarship can be started either by student application or faculty nomination:

 Student application form is routed to the faculty contact to complete the faculty nomination portion.

 Faculty nomination form is routed to the student to complete the student application portion.